cran/pkgnet/README.md

 To report bugs, request features, or ask questions about the structure of the code, please [open an issue](https://github.com/uptake/pkgnet/issues).

 If you'd like to contribute to the project, please [open a pull request](https://github.com/uptake/pkgnet/pulls).
-PRs should follow the project's [contribution guidelines](https://github.com/uptake/pkgnet/blob/master/CONTRIBUTING.md).
+PRs should follow the project's [contribution guidelines](https://github.com/uptake/pkgnet/blob/main/CONTRIBUTING.md).

-## Next Steps <a name="nextsteps"></a>

-This is a fairly new project and, as the version number indicates, should be regarded as a work in progress.